 How much does the roaming service cost from the main operators in Latin America?

-The first thing you have to know about this service is that the price is going to vary depending on the operator you use.
-It is because the roaming service works with accords with mobile operators, which means that your operator lets you connect to the services of a mobile operator from the country you are visiting.
-And the price for doing that is the one you have to pay at the end of your trip.
+The first thing you have to know about this service is that the price is going to vary depending on the operator you choose.
+This is because roaming services works with contract agreements with cellular operators, which means that your operator enables a connection service through a different operator in the country that you’re visiting.
+The cost that this foreign carrier charges is the one you have to pay at the end of your trip.

-To know how much it will cost, mobile operators use rates by use or zones, that’s why it is a little bit more accessible to activate this service in some destinations.
+To know how much it will cost, cellular operators charge by rates depending on consumption or zones, that’s why it is a little bit easier to activate this service at some destinations.
 Since all the countries in Latin America belong to the same region, they will have similar prices.

 Roaming in Latin America from AT&T

-This is one of the biggest mobile companies in many countries.
-It will let you use all the mobile services in Latin America through different options.
-First, the International Day Pass is a plan with which you will be able to use your phone services, paying only $10 a day.
+This is one of the biggest cellular providers in many countries.
+They will provide all the cellular services in Latin America through different options.
+First, the International Day Pass is a plan with which you will be able to use your regular phone services, paying only $10 a day.
 On the other hand, AT&T offers the pay-per-use service, with which you will have to pay the following for the service you use: